How Much Does It Cost to Build a Website for a Small Business

 How much does it cost to keep a website running long-term?

 Operational costs include hosting, domain renewal, plugin licenses, and maintenance.
-Most small business websites stay within $300–$2,000 per year, depending on tools and traffic.
+Most small business websites prices stay within AED 1,100–7,300 per year, depending on tools and traffic.
+COLAB DXB structures long-term plans to minimize surprises and support steady growth.

 Plus Icon